 BELL Summer Internship Program

-The goal of this internship is to provide hands on research experience to students interested in pursuing graduate work in Cognitive and Language Development or a related field.
-Successful applicants will be paired with a graduate student or postdoc mentor and will have the opportunity to conduct research at local children’s museums and in the lab, and collaborate on a variety of on-going and new projects.
-Our lab uses looking time, eye tracking, free play, intervention, and other behavioral methods to investigate inductive learning and statistical inference in social cognition, category learning, physical reasoning, causal learning, word learning, and other domains.
+The goal of the Berkeley Early Learning Lab's summer internship is to provide a hands-on research experience to students interested in pursuing graduate work in cognitive and language development or a related field.
+Interns will be paired with a graduate student or postdoc mentor and will have the opportunity to conduct research at local children’s museums and in the lab, and collaborate on a variety of on-going and new projects.
+Our lab uses looking time, eye tracking, free play, intervention, and other behavioral methods to investigate inductive learning and statistical inference in social cognition, physical reasoning, causal learning, word learning, and other domains.

-This is an unpaid internship and requires a commitment of 20-30 hours/week for 8 weeks between Monday, June 3rd 2019 to Friday, July 26th 2019.
-We will allow a late-start for students who are enrolled in a quarter system that ends later than June 3rd.
+This internship requires a commitment of 10-20 hours/week for 8 weeks.
+We will allow a late start for students who are enrolled in a quarter system that ends later than May 31st.
 Missing part of the internship due to personal vacations is not permissible.

 You will need to submit the following materials in the above application: